Tips for a Family-Friendly Getaway to Paris

 The Eiffel Tower

-The open area was wonderful for the kids to get some of their pent up energy out and it was a great place to stop for a break, a picnic, or a snack.
-But the highlight was the view.
+We continued nearby to the Trocadéro Gardens.
+A 25-acre garden located directly opposite the Eiffel Tower on the other side of the Seine River.
+The open area is a fantastic spot for the kids to release some of their energy and it was a great place to stop to relax or grab a snack.
+But the highlight was the impressive view.
 Many say that some of the best photos are taken from this vantage point and I can see why.
-Breathtaking is an understatement, with the beautiful greenery, flowers and impressive fountains surrounding the area, it made for a perfect view of the Eiffel Tower.
+Breathtaking is an understatement, with the beautiful greenery, flowers, and impressive fountains surrounding the area, it framed the Eiffel Tower perfectly.

 Tip: Watch Your Belongings